-Len has been working alongside high net worth families and privately-held businesses for 30+ years.
+Len Rus, CPA, has been working alongside high net worth families and privately-held businesses for over 34 years.
 Tax planning and preparation services, as well as business consulting and family office and administrative services, are just a few of the services Len offers to his clients.

 Clients know Len as the person they call whenever they’re facing a tough accounting or tax issue.
 When asked what it’s like to work with Len, Emily Clark of The Three Amigos said, “Not every CPA would treat us the way Len treats us.
 We get great advice and quick responses from Len and his team — and not just at tax time.”